What Is HTTP Strict Transport Security (HSTS)?

 The HTTP Strict Transport Security or HSTS (specified in RFC 6797)isn't really a separate communications protocol meant to replace HTTPS.
 Instead, it's actually a mechanism that forces the proper use of HTTPS and mitigates some serious vulnerabilities.
 To better appreciate the benefits of HSTS, it would be a good idea to discuss those vulnerabilities first.

-As the secure counterpart of HTTP, HTTPS leverages the security features of SSL/TLS to provide data-in-motion encryption, server and client authentication, and data integrity.
+As the web security counterpart of HTTP, HTTPS leverages the security features of SSL/TLS to provide data-in-motion encryption, server and client authentication, and data integrity.
 But in order to take advantage of these security features, the web client (usually a web browser) must first indicate its desire to communicate via HTTPS.
-To do so, it would have to include "https://" in each request to the web server likeso:
+To do so, it would have to include "https://" in each request to the web server like this:

 This works because all popular browsers are able to anticipate what the user wants to do and simply add the protocol.
-So if, say, you type in www.jscape.com on a Firefox, Chrome or Internet Explorer URL bar, the browser will automatically send the request for http://www.jscape.com to the web server.
+So, if you type in www.jscape.com on a Firefox, Chrome or Internet Explorer URL bar, the browser will automatically send the request for https://www.jscape.com to the web server.